-He obtained his: BSc 1986 (University of East Anglia), PhD 1991 (University of Victoria), and was a Postdoctoral Research Fellow 1991-95 (with Seiji.
-Shinkai in Japan).
-He was a Royal Society Research Fellow from 1995 to 2000 (University of Birmingham).
-He has been a visiting professor at Tsukuba, Osaka and Kyushu Universities, an AMADEus invited professor at the University of Bordeaux and is a guest Professor at East China University of Science and Technology, Xiamen University, Shandong Normal University, Nanjing University, Shaanxi University of Science and Technology, Changzhou University and is a Hai-Tian (Sea-Sky) Scholar at Dalian University of Technology.
-In 2013 he was recognized for his role in developing networks with Japan by the award of a Daiwa-Adrian Prize and in 2015 he received the Inaugural CASE Prize for establishing and developing networks with China.
-In 2018 he received the MSMLG Czarnik Award.
+He has been a visiting professor at Tsukuba, Osaka, Kyushu and Sophia Universities, an AMADEus invited professor at the University of Bordeaux and is a guest Professor at East China University of Science and Technology, Xiamen University, Shandong Normal University, Nanjing University, Shaanxi University of Science and Technology, Changzhou University and is a Hai-Tian (Sea-Sky) Scholar at Dalian University of Technology.

 He has published over 273 publications, including two books, 9 book chapters and 262 papers in international peer reviewed journals.
 He is also the named inventor on 25 international patents.
 He has delivered 225 invited lectures within the UK and internationally.
 Citation statistics indicate that one of his publications has been cited over 700 times, two over 500, four over 300, fourteen over 200 times, twenty-eight over 100, and 73 over 50, with a total of >12,930 citations at a frequency of >49 citations per article.
 He has an h-index of 62 (Google Scholar August 2018).